 Sometimes you might forget to renew the domain names before they expire.
-Unfortunately, this can be a time where a domain broker purchases the domain name out from under you.
+Unfortunately, this can be a time when a domain broker purchases the domain name out from under you.
 These are agencies that take popular sites and purchase with the intent of holding the domain until their inflated price is met.
 As unfortunate as this may be, sometimes it is best to purchase a new domain name for cost efficiency.

 Benefits to using a Fully Qualified Domain Name for your Hostname

 It is good practice to use your FQDN “Fully Qualified Domain Name” as your hostname.
 Following this practice creates more options for securing your hostname with an SSL.
 This will allow services like email to function using a secured connection.
 Using a hostname with a registered domain will allow you to add a corresponding DNS entry.
 This will prevent unpredictable behavior by some services that use the hostname.
 This would allow you to set up a reverse lookup DNS entry.
 It can be very important especially with services like email verification.
 For example, when an email is sent the receiving server runs a reverse lookup on the sender’s hostname.
-The reverse lookup allows the receivers server to ensure the hostname resolves to the matching IP address.
-This is just one preventive measure servers now use to reduce email spoofing incidents.
+The reverse lookup allows the receiver’s server to ensure the hostname resolves to the matching IP address.
+This is just one preventive measure servers now used to reduce email spoofing incidents.

 By using a unique domain name, you can reduce editing time.
 You may have a script that calls to the servers IP, instead of the hostname, to correctly function.
 The best practice is to use the hostname because future migrations may change IP addresses/ranges.
-Using the hostname can save you a lot of time in the long run, depending on your infrastructure and coding.
+Using the hostname can save you a lot of time eventually, depending on your infrastructure and coding.